AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ## Create an Experience Platform product profile (requires a system administrator or product admin)

-In this exercise you or a System Administrator at your company will create a product profile for Adobe Experience Platform and add the tutorial participant as a product profile admin.
+In this exercise you or a System Administrator at your company will create a product profile for Adobe Experience Platform and add you as an admin for that product profile.

 >[!NOTE]
 >
->If you are a system administrator of Adobe products facilitating the enablement of a colleague with this tutorial, consider adding them as a *product administrator* for Adobe Experience Platform, in which case they would be able to complete these steps on their own and administrate other users of Experience Platform in the future.
+>If you are a System Administrator facilitating the enablement of a colleague, consider adding them as a *Product Administrator* for Adobe Experience Platform, in which case they would be able to complete these steps on their own and administrate other users of Experience Platform in the future.

 To create the product profile: